 It took about ten minutes to realise that whatever the script might have been, Leeds hadn’t read it.
 By half-time Jack Grealish had been targeted four times, two of these fouls resulting in bookings, and Marcelo Bielsa had also been given a yellow card.
 Surely after those high jinks the second half would settle down and there might be a bit of football played?

 But whatever happened before the ball hit the back of the net, the scenes afterwards were inexcusable.
-Patrick Bamford went down like he’d been hit by one of hss Uncle Joe’s works vans, Tyrone Mings acted the peacemaker by carrying a Leeds defender away from the scene of the crime under each arm, Conor Hourihane used might be considered a somewhat combative demeanour and a couple of stewards wandered into the penalty area for some reason that remained unknown.
-Marcel Bielsea behaved with a vast amount of sportmanship and dignity; there, I’ve said it.
+Patrick Bamford went down like he’d been hit by one of his Uncle Joe’s works vans, Tyrone Mings acted the peacemaker by carrying a Leeds defender away from the scene of the crime under each arm, Conor Hourihane used what might be considered a somewhat combative demeanour and a couple of stewards wandered into the penalty area for some reason that remains unknown.
+Marcel Bielsea behaved with a vast amount of sportmanship and dignity.
+There; I’ve said it.

 As for the match, Villa looked okay in the first half, should have had a penalty and missed a few good chances then after going down to ten men they battled away magnificently in a bearpit atmosphere with a referee well up to the usual standards of the Championships.
 We’ve come to expect nothing less.